UshaJaiswal/UshaJaiswal/README.md

 - 👋 Hi, I’m @UshaJaiswal
 - 👀 I’m interested in giving opportunities to deserving tech talent
 - 🌱 I’m currently learning ...
+HR Automation
 - 💞️ I’m looking to collaborate on ... tech hiring
 - 📫 How to reach me ... visit https://www.linkedin.com/in/usha1610/